FedorIvachev/AzureGPT-Siri/README.md

 # Shortcut Download

-Click the link below to download shortcuts, support iPhone、iPad、Mac、HomePod、CarPlay.
+Click the link below to download the shortcut.
+It supports iPhone, iPad, Mac, HomePod, CarPlay.

 ### AzureGPT Siri 1.0